telerik/kendo-ui-core/docs/aspnet-mvc/mvc-6/getting-started-linux.md

           Unit test project

-6. Navigate using arrow keys to select the `Web Application Basic` option and press enter.
-Then enter te name of the new application (you can skip this step and use the default name by pressing enter).
-After setting the name the generator will create desired folder and the selected application.
-You should see the following response:
+**Step 6.** Navigate using the keyboard arrow keys to select the **Web Application Basic** option, and press `Enter`.
+Then create the name of the new application (you can skip this step and use the default name by pressing `Enter`).
+After setting the name, the generator will create the desired folder and the selected application.

+**Result:** Now you are able to see the following response:

         Your project is now created, you can use the following commands to get going cd "WebApplicationBasic"